 (b) the Court is satisfied that the child has sufficient maturity and understanding to give consent.

-[Section 134 amended by No. 49 of 2010 s.
+[Section 134 amended: No. 49 of 2010 s.
 20.]

 135. Access to child by authorised officer while interim order in force

 (1) While an interim order as to a matter referred to in section 133(2)(a) or (c) is in force in respect of a child, an authorised officer may have access to the child at any reasonable time.